A roach extermination treatment costs between $100 and $600 on average

-Everyone has a budget, and how big yours is depends on just how likely you are to deal with the problem once and for all.
-Below, you’ll get a good idea of the level of roach extermination services you can get for each budget.
+Everyone has a budget, but no matter the size, there are options for getting rid of roaches.
+Below, you’ll get a good idea of the level of roach extermination services you can get for every budget.

 If your infestation is small enough, you can try to use a "bug bomb."
 However, this product is often ineffective against cockroaches so it may not work.
 Be sure to carefully read safety instructions, as bug bombs can often be toxic to humans and pets.